Cormorant

-Phalacrocoracidae is a family of approximately 40 species of aquatic birds commonly known as cormorants and shags.
+Phalacrocoracidae is a family of approximately 40 species of aquatic birds found worldwide and commonly known as cormorants and shags.
 Several different classifications of the family have been proposed, but in 2021 the International Ornithologists' Union (IOU) adopted a consensus taxonomy of seven genera.
-The great cormorant (Phalacrocorax carbo) and the common shag (Gulosus aristotelis) are the only two species of the family commonly encountered in Britain and Ireland, and the names "cormorant" and "shag" have been later assigned to different species in the family somewhat haphazardly.
+The common names "cormorant" and "shag" have been assigned to different species in the family somewhat haphazardly.

 Cormorants and shags are medium-to-large birds, with body weight in the range of 0.35–5 kg and wing span of 60–100 cm.
 The majority of species have dark feathers.
 The bill is long, thin and hooked.
 Their feet have webbing between all four toes.
 All species are fish-eaters, catching the prey by diving from the surface.
 They are excellent divers, and under water they propel themselves with their feet with help from their wings; some cormorant species have been found to dive as deep as 45 m.
 Cormorants and shags have relatively short wings due to their need for economical movement underwater, and consequently have among the highest flight costs of any flying bird.

-Cormorants nest in colonies around the shore, on trees, islets or cliffs.
-They are coastal rather than oceanic birds, and some have colonised inland waters.
-The original ancestor of cormorants seems to have been a freshwater bird.
-They range around the world, except for the central Pacific islands.
+Cormorant colonies nest around seacoasts, in trees, islets or cliffs.
+They are coastal rather than oceanic birds.
+Some species have colonised inland waters.
+Species may be found in all areas of the world except for the central Pacific islands.

-Cormorants might have been a freshwater species from south Asia.
-From there, they spread around the Eurasian landmass and the world.
+Cormorants may descend from a freshwater ancestor in south Asia whose offspring adapted in time to new environments and spread across the Eurasian landmass and the world.